 Thanks to its laser-grade optical sensor, it works on all kinds of surfaces and offers flawless cursor movement.
 Fast and with great response times!

 All in all, we are talking about a high quality bluetooth mouse manufactured by a company that is well known for its mice.
-A great choice, in other words!
+A great choice, in other words, for all iPad users which prefer this design.

-The most expensive product on our list, but by far the absolute best.
+The most expensive product on our list, but by far the absolute best mouse for iPad.
 Without any doubts.

 But if you want the absolute best, in both design and functions, you will have to get this one for your iPad.

 It also has a rechargeable battery that offers up to 70 days of usage on a single charge.
+And even if it runs out of battery, a quick 1-minute charge will give you enough power for 3 hours!
 Perfect!

-How to Connect a Bluetooth Mouse to iPad?
+How to Connect a Bluetooth Mouse to Your iPad?

 In order to use a mouse with your iPad, you must make sure that your device supports and has installed the latest OS (iPadOS 13 or above).
 This introduces an easy option that allows you to connect a bluetooth mouse to your tablet.

-In order to actually connect the mouse, simply go to Settings – Bluetooth.
+In order to actually connect the mouse, simply go to your iPad’s Settings – Bluetooth.
 From there, under “My devices,” tap your mouse and hit the “Pair” button.

 That’s it!
 This is all that you have to do in order to connect your newly purchased bluetooth mouse to your iPad.